-You may have an upcoming project where you need to attach a piece of treated lumber to a poured concrete slab or a wall.
+You can use regular 16d sinker nails as concrete nails in an upcoming project where you need to attach a piece of treated lumber to a poured concrete slab or a wall.
 The wood could be a 2 x 4 bottom plate for a wall or a simple 2 x 2 cleat for some utility shelving in your basement or garage.

 Degree of Difficulty:

-Step One: You’ll just need a one-pound box of 16d coated sinker nails, a 20-ounce hammer and a roto-hammer drill equipped with a 1/4-inch carbide-tipped bit that can drill a hole 6 inches deep.
+You’ll just need a one-pound box of 16d coated sinker nails, a 20-ounce hammer, and a roto-hammer drill equipped with a 1/4-inch carbide-tipped bit that can drill a hole 6 inches deep.

-Step Four: Turn on the drill making sure it’s in the hammer mode.
-Hammer drills are amazing tools that use rapid back and forth hammer motions while the drill is also rotating.
+Turn on the drill making sure it’s in the hammer mode.
+Hammer drills are amazing tools that use a rapid back and forth hammer motions while the drill is also rotating.
 The hammer blasts pulverized poured concrete and drilling is very easy.

-Step Five: Even though the drill bit is made for masonry, it will easily penetrate wood.
+The hammer drill will easily penetrate the wood.
 You don’t need to pre-drill a hole in the wood with a wood bit before using the carbide masonry bit.
 Just drill into the wood with the carbide bit.